mefranklin6/microservice-extron-sis/README.md

 ### Creating a developer environment (Windows)

+1. Make a Docker Hub personal account if you don't already have one.

+2. Download a Docker runtime.
+You may have to enable/install Windows Subsystem for Linux (WSL) first.

-1. [Download Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/).
-Make a Docker personal account if you don't already have one.
-Since this is an open-source project, Docker Desktop is available at no cost.
-Please note that other uses of Docker Desktop may violate the free license.
-You might be asked to install and configure WSL during the process.
+    If you are only working on open-source projects, I recommend [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/).
+Please note that other uses of Docker Desktop may violate the free license!

+    If you want to play it safe and/or want to run a full FOSS setup, I recommend [Rancher Desktop](https://rancherdesktop.io/) instead.

 2. Clone this repo into your IDE.
 If using VSCode, allow it to download all the helpful Go features like the linter and allow it to run gofmt on save (default).